In the September 2020 Intentions Paper on Rural Slaughter Modernization, the Ministry of Agriculture made reference to a 2009 Risk Assessment:

 The Hazard Identification and Characterization section identifies Salmonella, E.Coli and Campylobacter as the most common causes of food-borne illness and provides more information about each of these pathogens including how infection presents in humans, transmission and key carriers.

 In Exposure Assessment and Risk Characterization, various factors are considered including:

 - Animal husbandry systems

 - Small scale slaughter in remote and isolated regions

 - Some form of the cooling system is available to cool the carcass

 - Pest control is practiced

 - Personal hygiene

-Risk Ranger was used to calculate the risk based on 3 scenarios: using Literature values (based on research conducted in big scale slaughterhouses), small scale on-farm slaughterhouses, and inadequate cooking (unlikely situation where cooking does not eliminate the hazard).
-The results are shown in Table 8 and show that the risk of illness due to eating well cooked meat is low given previously mentioned assumptions.
-In fact, the risk appears to be lower in small scale on-farm slaughter than in large scale facilities.
+Risk Ranger was used to calculating the risk-based on 3 scenarios: using Literature values (based on research conducted in big scale slaughterhouses), small-scale on-farm slaughterhouses, and inadequate cooking (an unlikely situation where cooking does not eliminate the hazard).
+The results are shown in Table 8 and show that the risk of illness due to eating well-cooked meat is low given the previously mentioned assumptions.
+In fact, the risk appears to be lower in small-scale on-farm slaughter than in large-scale facilities.